NHSDigital/software-engineering-quality-framework/practices/actions-best-practices.md

 If using self-hosted runners:

 - Run them in isolated environments (containers/VMs)
-- Regularly update and patch runner machines- Implement proper network isolation- Use ephemeral runners when possible
+- Regularly update and patch runner machines
+- Implement proper network isolation
+- Use ephemeral runners when possible

 ```yaml
 jobs: